-Roadway planning and construction will be needed to complete the projects contained in this Circulation Plan as well as to define, fund, and implement other specific, limited short-term projects.
-Long-term efforts to build out of congestion may not be necessary, nor should they.
-Rather, the Township's focus should be on maintaining its existing circulation system, promoting safety, and most of all, making transportation elements fit into and complement their environments.
+Roadway planning and construction will be needed to complete the projects contained in this Circulation Plan Element and Capital Improvement Plan as well as to define, fund, and implement other specific, limited short-term timeframe projects.
+Long-term efforts to build out of congestion may not be necessary, nor should they be.
+Rather, the Township's focus should be on maintaining its existing circulation system, promoting alternatives to single occupancy automobile trips, enhancing safety, and most of all, making transportation elements fit into and complement their environments.

 Roadway planning efforts should concentrate on reducing automobile traffic from areas such as Penns Neck in order to focus on a pedestrian environment and promote a better "sense of place."
 This represents a marked shift from simply promoting increases in pavement area for capacity's sake.
-Finally, safety efforts should concentrate on resolving high crash areas, removing municipally maintained traffic signals where possible, and simplifying the task for roadway users by eliminating confusing directional signing and other clutter.
+Finally, safety efforts should concentrate on resolving high crash areas, removing municipally maintained traffic signals where possible prudent, and simplifying the task for roadway users by eliminating confusing directional signing and other clutter.